BradyHodge/projectBloodhound/README.md

 # Project Bloodhound

 Quickly navigate to your project directory in the windows terminal, now with fuzzy finding!
+All you have to do is define where you keep your projects and optionally auto open VS Code.

 ## Quick Start